 10. NEITHER MANAGEMENT NOR YOU SHALL VIOLATE THESE RIGHTS.

 What good will all of these rights do unless we are prepared to back them up at the highest level of the company?
-You must use the board representative’s authority and influence if the need arises; that’s why we installed her.
+You must use the board representative’s authority and influence if the need arises.

 On January 26th, each agent was given an Agent Bill of Rights card that clips on to their employee ID.
 An omnipresent reminder that we want them to know their rights, and to know that we will uphold and defend those rights.
 Going forward, every new employee will be pledged these rights personally by either myself or Windz.

 The Agent Bill of Rights card that was given to agents to hang from their lanyard along with their company ID card.